aquaproj/aquaproj.github.io/docs/reference/clean.md

 # Clean unused packages

-aqua installs packages in `$CLIVM_ROOT_DIR}/pkgs` and doesn't remove them.
+clivm installs packages in `$CLIVM_ROOT_DIR}/pkgs` and doesn't remove them.
-Even if you change the package version, aqua doesn't remove the old package.
+Even if you change the package version, clivm doesn't remove the old package.
 If `${CLIVM_ROOT_DIR}/pkgs` consumes the disk usage and you want it to be slim, you can remove packages in `${CLIVM_ROOT_DIR}/pkgs` by yourself.

 The simplest way is to remove `${CLIVM_ROOT_DIR}`.